ga4gh/va-spec/schema/va-spec/base/def/VariantPathogenicityProposition.rst

 **Computational Definition**

-A proposition describing the role of a variant in causing an inherited condition.
+A proposition describing the role of a variant in causing a heritable condition.

 **Information Model**

-Some VariantPathogenicityProposition attributes are inherited from :ref:`gks-core:Proposition`.
+Some VariantPathogenicityProposition attributes are inherited from :ref:`SubjectVariantProposition`.

 .. list-table::
    :class: clean-wrap